mantukumaryadav/Vehicle-Task/README.md

-## vehicle simulation application
+## Scenario and Vehicle Management Application

 ## Description
-This is a vehicle simulation application.
-The user is able to create, display, update, delete Scenario and Vehicle, a scenario can have multiple vehicles, and vehicles should be able move when user click a button based on the scenario and vehicles parameters.
+This is a Scenario and Vehicle Management Application.
+The user is able to create, display, update, delete Scenario and Vehicle, a scenario can have multiple vehicles, and vehicles should be able move when user click a button based on their speed and direction.

 ## How to install and Run the project.
 npm install